Estimated Reading Time: 3 Minutes.

 Obsessions

-Obsessions are the undesired recurrent thought patterns or images that appear in the minds of individuals.
-For example, you think you forgot to lock the door or window or put the stove off.
+For example, you think you forgot to lock the door or window or turn the stove off.
 Likewise, you feel fear that you can get any severe infection or any chronic illness.

 Compulsions